neojingyi/valyuXcrewAI/README.md

 # 📚 ValyuXcrewAI: Factual Assistant Powered by Valyu + CrewAI

-A command-line tool that allows users to ask factual questions and get reliable answers retrieved from Valyu’s `/knowledge` API, coordinated by a CrewAI agent.
-Built for the NUS internship technical challenge.
+A command line tool that allows users to ask factual questions and get reliable answers retrieved from Valyu’s `/knowledge` API, coordinated by a CrewAI agent.

 ---